Dr Katriina Heikkila

 I joined the LSHTM in October 2014 in a post where my time is divided between the Department of Health Services Research and Policy, and the Clinical Effectiveness Unit at the Royal College of Surgeons of England.

-I teach basic statistics and supervise MSc project students on the in-house and distance learning degree courses.
+I am module co-ordinator for Proposal Development and supervise MSc project students on the in-house and distance learning degree courses.

-As the stream advisor for the Health Services Research and Policy stream of the MSc in Public Health, I am involved in planning and managing the content and assessment on this degree course, as well as advising students on the stream.
+As the stream advisor for the Health Services Research and Policy stream of the MSc in Public Health, I am involved in planning and managing the content and assessment on this stream, as well as advising students on the stream.

 I am a collaborator in the IPD-Work Consortium, a team of researchers and studies from the UK, Sweden, Denmark, Finland, Germany, France, Belgium and the Netherlands, which aims to improve our understanding of the role of the working environment in human health.
 I also hold an honorary contract with the Finnish Institute of Occupational Health.